smallwat3r/shhh/README.md

 <details>
 <summary><b>Launch it natively</b></summary>

+Make sure you have `make`, `yarn`, and obviously `python@3.8` installed on your machine.

 #### Postgres

-You will need a Postgres server running on localhost in the background.
-Create a database named Shhh.
+You will need a Postgres server running locally in the background.
+Create a database named `shhh`.

 ```sql
 CREATE DATABASE IF NOT EXISTS shhh;